-Included in the liability for unrecognized tax benefits as of December 31, 2020, are \$205 million of tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
-The liability for the unrecognized tax benefits as of December 31, 2020 includes \$9 million of unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate.
+Included in the liability for unrecognized tax benefits as of December 31, 2021, are \$206 million of tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
+The liability for the unrecognized tax benefits as of December 31, 2021 includes \$9 million of unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate.

 The Company recognized an increase of \$3 million in accrued interest related to the liability for unrecognized tax benefits as a component of the provision for income taxes.
-The amount of net interest recognized was \$17 million as of December 31, 2020 and \$14 million as of December 31, 2019.
+The amount of net interest recognized was \$20 million as of December 31, 2021 and \$17 million as of December 31, 2020.
 The Company has no accrued penalties related to the liability for unrecognized tax benefits.
-In the next year, the Company does not anticipate the total a mount of uncertain tax positions to significantly increase or decrease.
+In the next year, the Company does not anticipate the total amount of uncertain tax positions to significantly increase or decrease.

-The Internal Revenue Service (IRS) has completed its examination of MassMutual and its subsidiaries for the 2011-2016 tax years which are currently at IRS Appeals.
+The Internal Revenue Service (IRS) has completed its examination of MassMutual and its subsidiaries for the year 2013 and prior.
+The 2014-2016 tax years are in the process of going to Appeals for 3 carryforward issues.
 The IRS commenced its examination of years 2017-2018 in October 2020.
 The adjustments resulting from these examinations are not expected to materially affect the position or liquidity of the Company.

-As of December 31, 2020 and 2019, the Company did not recognize any protective deposits as admitted assets.
+As of December 31, 2021 and 2020, the Company did not recognize any protective deposits as admitted assets.